urbit/urbit.org-reloaded/content/understanding-urbit/roadmap.md

 ![](https://media.urbit.org/site/understanding-urbit/uu-roadmap-3.png)

-OS 2 — Q2 2020
+**OS 2 — Q2 2020**

 OS 2 is an approachable, expanded and easier to use OS 1.
 We think of OS 2 as the [iOS 1](https://en.wikipedia.org/wiki/IPhone_OS_1) of cloud computers — no matter how silly that sounds.

 Like OS 1, OS 2 let’s a group of people chat, publish blogs and short messages, and share links.
-The main difference  is that OS 2 is a standalone app (rather than the browser tab of OS 1) and supports Urbiit-to-Urbit payments in BTC and ETH.
+The main difference  is that OS 2 is a standalone app (rather than the browser tab of OS 1) and supports Urbit-to-Urbit payments in BTC and ETH.
 OS 2 is the calm, private computing environment we’ve been waiting for.

 OS 2 is for those eager to leave behind MEGACORP platforms and build new, intentionally architected communities.
 If OS 1 is car camping, OS 2 is a geodesic dome on the playa.
 Not exactly a permanent home, but a good start.